 There is kryptonite to a perfect deer supplement.
 If your whitetail population is not getting enough food or natural nutrition, it does not matter how many minerals you feed them.
 If your deer are struggling to keep a normal body weight then their antlers will not be a priority.
 They will focus their resources on trying to find more fatty and caloric foods.

 Thanks for reading my article about whitetail mineral supplements.
-I hoped you enjoyed it and learned something you didn’t already know.
-If you like my content subscribe for my weekly update.
+I hope you enjoyed it and learned something you didn’t already know.
+If you like my content, subscribe to my weekly update.
 If you have any other questions about whitetail mineral supplements or just want to connect, feel free to email me at Patrick.Long@omegaoutdoors.net.